 7. Warm up the Engine: The incoming ship generator should be run at no load for at least 5 mins to allow warming up of the system.

 While starting the 2nd generator, keep in mind to put the load sharing switch to manual.
-This will avoid the “just started” generator to come on load, giving it some time for warm-up.
+This will avoid the “just started” generator coming on load, giving it some time for warm-up.

 10. Examine the Engine: Responsible engineers of the ships to be present near the engine when it is started from a remote position.
 Auxiliary engine to be started from a local position (avoid using remote start if possible).